lovebhad/Topu-ai/README.md

 The *BHADBOI-MD* is released under the [MIT License](https://opensource.org/licenses/MIT).

-Enjoy the diverse features of the *TOPU-MD*  to enhance your Whatsapp more enjoyable ☣Powered by BHADBOI Tech
+Enjoy the diverse features of the *BHADBOI-MD*  to enhance your Whatsapp more enjoyable ☣Powered by BHADBOI Tech
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>